zeuslocker/bootboot/README.md

   some_gem (1.0)
 ```

-Gemfile_next.lock:
+Gemfile.next.lock:
 ```
 specs:
   some_gem (2.0)
 ```

-**Note:** It is important to note that at this point, `some_gem 2.0` **will not** be installed on your system, it will simply be specified in `Gemfile_next.lock`, since installing it on the system would require changing the running Ruby version.
-This is sufficient to keep `Gemfile_next.lock` in sync, but is a potential source of confusion.
+**Note:** It is important to note that at this point, `some_gem 2.0` **will not** be installed on your system, it will simply be specified in `Gemfile.next.lock`, since installing it on the system would require changing the running Ruby version.
+This is sufficient to keep `Gemfile.next.lock` in sync, but is a potential source of confusion.
 To install gems under both versions of Ruby, see the next section.

 Vendoring both sets of gems
 ---------------------------